Delving into the history of your house can help you answer questions such as:

 Taking coverage later into the 20th century, the 1939 Register provides a valuable snapshot of the population on the eve of World War Two; the register is searchable on Find My Past and Ancestry Library by name, address, and map.

 Ordnance Survey maps offer a useful tool for establishing the existence of your property at particular dates.
 Although the earliest surveys of Oxfordshire were carried out in the 1800s-1810s, culminating in the 1830s Old Series 1-inch maps, the most useful maps are the detailed 25-inch County Series – four editions were published between c.
-1872 and 1939, followed by the postwar National Grid Series and, since the 1990s, digital mapping.
+1872 and 1939, followed by the postwar National Grid Series and, since the 1990s, born-digital mapping.
 Oxfordshire History Centre has comprehensive coverage of the county, including all published and intermediate editions.
-Many historic Ordnance Survey maps can now be consulted online via the National Library of Scotland.
+Our mapping platform on Heritage Search offers free online access to large scale historic Ordnance Survey maps, 1876-1996.
+Many historic Ordnance Survey maps can also be consulted online via the National Library of Scotland.

 As a result of national legislation three significant land and property surveys covering the whole or most of the country were carried out in the 19th and early 20th centuries creating an unprecedented comprehensive record of land and property ownership and occupation throughout the country.

 Open fields and common land in just over half of the parishes in Oxfordshire were reorganised through Parliamentary Enclosure Acts in the late 18th and early 19th centuries.
 In each parish it was necessary to compile detailed records of land ownership and rights of way, usually in the form of a schedule or list of owners, occupiers and properties sometimes linked to large-scale maps.